Zara (retailer): Labour practices

 In December 2023, Yle reported in Finland that the local Occupational Safety and Health Administration and Regional State Administrative Agency had investigated the four Zara stores under suspicions of illegal labour practices.
 In the investigation it was found that the workload the employees were subjected to were illegal.
 In one store, 95% of respondents to the authorities' enquiry felt that the workload is unbearable.

+In May 2024, Zara agreed to a $1.25 million settlement to resolve allegations that it failed to include commissions in overtime pay calculations for approximately 500 employees, with 479 of them having joined the collective action.
+Zara was aware of this violation by mid-2018 but continued the improper pay practices until at least mid-2019.

 Copyright infringement

 In July 2016, complaints were made against Zara that they had been stealing designs from multiple independent designers for their products.
 One of the designers, Tuesday Bassen, who previously worked with brands including Urban Outfitters and Nike, contacted Zara.
-The company responded Bassen's designs were not distinctive enough, and they received only a handful of complaints given the large volume of traffic they receive on their site.
-When the news was picked up by media outlets, Inditex, Zara's owning company, stated that the items in question have been suspended from sale, and that they are in contact with Bassen's lawyer to clarify and address the issue.
+The company responded, saying Bassen's designs were not distinctive enough, and they received only a handful of complaints given the large volume of traffic they receive on their site.
+When the news was picked up by media outlets, Inditex, Zara's owning company, stated that the items in question have been suspended from sale, and that they were in contact with Bassen's lawyer to clarify and address the issue.

 As of April 2018, MaXhosa by Laduma is taking legal action against Zara for copying its designs.
 Zara responded to complaints from the designer by removing socks that resembled his artistic style.